rancher-sandbox/cos-toolkit-docs/content/en/docs/Reference/immutable_rootfs.md

   `VOLUMES="LABEL=COS_OEM:/oem LABEL=COS_PERSISTENT:/usr/local"`

-* `OVERLAY=`: It defines the underlaying device for the overlayfs as in `rd.cos.overlay=` kernel parameter.
+* `OVERLAY`: It defines the underlaying device for the overlayfs as in `rd.cos.overlay=` kernel parameter.

 * `DEBUGRW=true`: Sets the root (`/`) to be mounted with read/write permissions.